alfredocontrers-cloud/uncertainty-aware-rag/README.md

 * The model overgeneralizes from partial evidence
 * The answer is not fully supported by context

-This project explores how to make AI systems **more trustworthy** by detecting low-confidence situations and responding safely.
+This project explores how to make AI systems **more trustworthy and production-aware** by detecting low-confidence situations and responding safely.

 ---